franzbu/HAeating/README.md

 ## Layer 2: Central Control (`HeatSupplyManager`)

-The central controller monitors all rooms; if at least one room is claiming heat, heating is initiated; however, this automatic heating is only enabled if `input_select.heating_mode` is not `Off` (heating stays off regardless of any room's heating claims) and not `Party` (heating stays on)
+The central controller monitors all rooms; if at least one room is claiming heat, heating is initiated; however, this automatic heating is only enabled if `input_select.heating_mode` is not `Off` (heating stays off regardless of any room's heating claims) and not `Party` (heating stays on).

 You can access the code for class HeatSupplyManager [here](https://github.com/franzbu/HomeAssistantHeating/blob/main/AppDaemon/heating_automation.py).
 (You will have to scroll down.)